AstroMash/userscripts/README.md

 A grab-bag of scripts to alter, improve, or generally unfudge websites that should know better.

+I use Tampermonkey so... these are only tested on that.
+Your mileage may vary with other managers.

+## The scripts

+-   [CodePen.md - Copy as Markdown](/scripts/codepen-md/) - One-click (or hotkey) CodePen→Markdown: HTML/CSS/JS fences with optional attribution; raw or compiled output (SCSS→CSS, TS/Babel→JS); customizable shortcut; persistent preferences.

 ## Names I almost used for this repo

 -   Confuserscripts 🤨